 RECOGNITION BY THE CITY OF CAMPBELLTON

-In 1996, the City of Campbellton recognized Don’s contribution to youth by inducting him into its Sports Hall of Fame.
+In 1996, Campbellton recognized Don’s contribution to the city’s youth by inducting him into its Sports Hall of Fame.
 Donald Charles Hume went in as a coach and builder.

 In 2008, surviving members of the Speed Demons pooled their photos and thoughts and published a 100-page book simply called The Speed Demons.

-In September 2014, the book was presented to Campbellton’s beautiful Centennial Library at 19 Aberdeen Street.
-It is available as ‘reference material’ which means that people can go to the library and read the book [or photocopy pages], but it can’t leave the building.
+In September 2014, the book was presented to Campbellton’s Centennial Library.
+It’s available as ‘reference material,’ which means that people can go to the library and read the book [or photocopy pages], but it can’t leave the building.

 Good to see that the book has … well … legs.

-The Speed Demons book is not available at any bookstore, nor is it online.
+The Speed Demons book is not available at any bookstore or online.

 Our old jerseys were given — not sold — to others on the team.
 I’d forgotten who ended up with mine [#9] until I came across an old team photo and saw forward Arty Stewart wearing it.

 Don Hume wore #77.
-That’s bizarre.
-Seventy-seven was the number of boys who played for the Speed Demons.
+Now that’s strange.
+77 was the number of boys who wore a Speed Demon uniform.

 KINDNESS IS TIMELESS

-At the Village Nursing Home in Campbellton visitors come and go without much attention, but on 10 November 2015 all eyes were on three well-known locals — all former CKNB radio announcers.
-They were meeting an old friend from the 1960s.
+At the Village Nursing Home in Campbellton visitors come and go without much attention, but on 10 November 2015 all eyes were on three well-known locals — all former radio announcers at CKNB.
+They were meeting an old friend from the 1960s …